K L I K • H I E R • V O O R • N E D E R L A N D S > >

 This project is also a pilot project in preparation for a forthcoming Made Of Walking project in Prosperpolder Beveren in 2026.
 Lecture/talk on the origins and future of Made of Walking.

-Earth Connections will open an online gallery in Berlin in 2024 with agents in the United States: Gallery Green will appeal to art collectors who have a passion for art and nature-friendliness.
-Our art will continue to gain value as we continue to pay attention to the environment with the collection.
+Earth Connections will launch an online gallery based in Berlin in 2024, with agents in the United States.
+Gallery Green aims to attract art collectors passionate about both art and environmental sustainability.
+As we continue to focus on the environment through our collection, the value of our art is expected to grow.

-Art Science Exhibits Berlin has brought on board a social media/communications partner from the Erasmus Young Entrepreneurs Program to help with this new venture and promotions.
-Natalia Góral is moving to Berlin from Poland and, in addition, CIEE student intern Max Kuhn is joining the team.
+Art Science Exhibits Berlin has partnered with a social media and communications specialist through the Erasmus Young Entrepreneurs Program to support this new venture and its promotions.
+Natalia Góral, relocating to Berlin from Poland, will join the team alongside Max Kuhn, a CIEE student intern.

 Stefaan van Biesen 2020.
 Earth Collections, the Permanent Collection of the Art / NaturSci Movement